Critical Emergency Supplies that Can Save Your Life.

 Be Prepared to Survive.
 What are the best emergency supplies to have on hand?
 How to be prepared to survive a major disaster with the right emergency supplies.

-They are dangers to the general public because the majority of people do not have adequate supplies of food and water and other critical emergency supplies to survive a major disaster.
+They are dangers to the general public because the majority of people do not have adequate supplies of food and water and other critical emergency supplies to survive a major disaster (this is largely due to extreme normalcy bias).
 And we have seen several major disaster in recent years, including several big name hurricanes striking the U.S. east coast, and wildfires, mud slides, and earthquakes in countless other regions of the country and across the globe.

 Major Disasters Are Becoming The Norm